jakemcc/jakemccrary.com/source/blog/2025-11-26-developing-tiny-applications-from-any-device.markdown

 - inspiration
 ---

-I'm a big fan of making small (sometimes silly) programs (TODO: Add link to related article on blog).
+I'm a big fan of making [small (sometimes silly) programs](/blog/2020/10/03/go-create-silly-small-programs/).
-You can make your life a bit better by recognizing when some specific piece of software is missing and, if scoped small enough, you can cause that software to exist without too much time investiment.
+You can make your life a bit better by recognizing when some specific piece of software is missing and, if scoped small enough, you can cause that software to exist without too much time investment.

 When you develop the practice of recognizing when a bit of software would be helpful, you see opportunities all the time.
 You don't control when you get inspiration for these programs.